FengJunJie1/fcpn/README.md

 <br>
 **A: At first all names have to be unique in a net.
 It can contain any of the following elements:
 <br>
-â€¢ letters a-z and A-Z
+â€?letters a-z and A-Z
 <br>
-â€¢ numbers 0-9
+â€?numbers 0-9
 <br>
-â€¢ underscore _
+â€?underscore _
 <br>
 The name has to start with a letter or underscore and followed by any combination of all symbols above.
 Otherwise errors might occur.**
 <br>